ffbsee/ffbsee-site/README.md

 WARNING

 THIS GLUON CONFIGURATION IS CURRENTLY ONLY
 WORK IN PROGRESS.
-BEVORE IT WILL DEPLOY A
+BEFORE IT WILL DEPLOY A
 FEATURE COMPLETE  FREIFUNK  FIRMWARE  SOME
 CHANGES ARE REQUIRED.
 CURRENTLY ONLY THE
 FASTD VPN PART IS WORKING.
 PLEASE WAIT A
-MOMENT       OR       EVENT        BETTER:
+MOMENT       OR       EVEN         BETTER:

         JOIN THE DEVELOPEMENT!